shayanmon/Cell_Instance_Segmentation/README.md

 ### Potential Improvements

 1. **User-inputted number of cell classes** Automatically adjust combined loss function (and thus IoU and MAP indices).
+If the user provides cell-labelled ground truth masks, the pipeline will classify by cell types.

 3. **Test-time augmentation (TTA)**: Average predictions across multiple augmented views (flips, rotations) at inference time for more robust results.